monkeymatt0/crypto_pay/README.md

 The backend is written in Python3.12.3, it uses djangorestframework with other packages.

-To not install all the packages on you global python we will need to create a virtual environment.
+To not install all the packages on your global python we will need to create a virtual environment.
 We can achieve this by using this command on terminal:

 ```